 However, my own skull expansion theory does address all these problems.
 And,

-in so doing, it can fully explain how androgenetic alopecia develops...
+in so doing, I believe it fully explains how androgenetic alopecia develops.

 Like this page?